-Pura Taman Ayun, Bali: A Place of Worship Steeped in History
+Pura Taman Ayun Bali: Temple of Worship Full of History

-Established in 1634 by King I Gusti Agung Putu of the Mengwi Kingdom, Pura Taman Ayun served as the royal family's primary temple, known as a pura kawiten, dedicated to honoring deified ancestors and Hindu deities.
-The name "Taman Ayun," translating to "Beautiful Garden," aptly reflects the temple's picturesque setting, featuring expansive gardens, lotus-filled ponds, and surrounding moats that symbolize the Balinese concept of harmony between humans and nature.
+Built in 1634 by King I Gusti Agung Putu, the ruler of the Mengwi Kingdom, Pura Taman Ayun was a major temple for the royal family, or pura kawiten, dedicated to the worship of deified ancestors and the gods of Hinduism.
+The name "Taman Ayun" can indeed be translated to "Beautiful Garden", appropriately named considering that the temple grounds are filled with wide gardens, lotus-filled ponds, and surrounding moats, which signify the Balinese cosmos of human-nature harmony.

-The temple complex is architecturally significant, comprising a series of courtyards that ascend towards the inner sanctum, each separated by intricately carved gates.
-Within the innermost courtyard stand towering multi-tiered shrines, or meru, with up to eleven tiers, representing the sacred Mount Meru in Hindu cosmology.
-Notably, the temple underwent significant restorations in 1750, led by architect Hobin Ho, and again in 1937, ensuring the preservation of its cultural and spiritual essence.
+The temple complex is of architectural importance, as it consists of a series of courtyards that rise to the inner sanctum through elaborately carved gates.
+The innermost courtyard houses towering multi-tier shrines, or meru, sometimes with as many as eleven tiers, symbolizing the holy Mount Meru in Hindu cosmology.
+Significantly, major restorations of the temple occurred in 1750, directed by architect Hobin Ho, and again in 1937, securing the cultural and spiritual integrity of this structure.

-Recognizing its cultural importance and integration with the traditional subak irrigation system, UNESCO designated Pura Taman Ayun as part of the "Cultural Landscape of Bali Province" World Heritage Site in 2012.
-This designation highlights the temple's embodiment of the Tri Hita Karana philosophy, emphasizing the harmonious relationship between humans, nature, and the divine.
+Recognizing its cultural significance and integration with the traditional subak irrigation system, UNESCO designated Pura Taman Ayun as part of the "Cultural Landscape of Bali Province" World Heritage Site in 2012.
+The ancient design underscores the ancient philosophy of Tri Hita Karana, which emphasizes a harmonious relationship between human beings and nature, and between human beings and the divine.

-• Architectural Marvel: The temple showcases traditional Balinese architecture, featuring multi-tiered shrines (meru) and intricately carved gates.
+• Architectural Wonder: The temple represents traditional Balinese architecture, with multi-tiered shrines known as meru and intricately carved input gates.

-• UNESCO Recognition: In 2012, it was designated as part of the "Cultural Landscape of Bali Province," highlighting its significance in the subak (irrigation) system.
+• UNESCO Recognition: In 2012, it was designated as the "Cultural Landscape of Bali Province," which put a special emphasis on its place in the subak irrigation system.

-• Tranquil Gardens: The meticulously maintained gardens and lotus-filled ponds offer a peaceful retreat, ideal for reflection and photography.
+• Tranquil Gardens: The gardens, very well tended, and the ponds with lotus flowers create an oasis for quiet contemplation, ideal for reflection and photography.

 Tips Before You Go to Pura Taman Ayun